Public Release Copy

 Prophetic Watch Assessment

-Biblical prophecy frequently describes periods of heightened instability, economic pressure, and concentrated power.
+Biblical prophecy frequently describes periods when the nations experience heightened instability, economic pressure, and the concentration of geopolitical power.

 Responsible observers should resist premature conclusions.
 Not every crisis carries prophetic significance.

-Yet when global systems of energy, trade, and authority begin tightening at the same time, students of both history and prophecy take closer notice.
-Patterns sometimes emerge slowly before becoming unmistakable.
+Yet when global systems of energy, trade, and authority begin tightening simultaneously, students of both history and prophecy tend to pay closer attention.

 Analyst Note